Sneftel/gull/readme.md

 The thumbboards should remain panelized until after both SM and TH components are soldered.

 Solder only one connector per thumbboard: J1 on one, J2 on the other.
+The thumb cluster switches will be on the opposite side from the connector.

 ### Assemble the frame